 - Exercise or physical activities are perhaps the best means to blow steam off.
 When your child gets excited or angry, getting them to play outside can help relieve them of the energy.
 If a child’s energy is not properly released, they tend to release it in the ways they know – tantrums, destructive behavior, acting out, etc.

 - Role-playing is an excellent activity that can teach your kids to control impulses.
-One of the major factors affecting kids behavior is the lack of self-control.
+One of the major factors affecting a child’s behavior is the lack of self-control.

 - Ask your child to read aloud a book or what they are writing.
-You can try this at bedtime when they are still full of energy and need an activity to calm down and relax.
+You can try this as a relaxation technique at bedtime when they are still full of energy and need an activity to calm down.

 - Storytelling is yet another activity that engages their imagination and lets them use their energy in a positive way.
 This activity also helps you get an insight into their frame of mind.

 - Play good behavior games and read child behavior books that can teach kids about good deeds such as kindness, sharing, waiting, and saying nice things to each other.
 Then, when they learn that the good things can be rewarding, they won’t try the bad ones.